 Another pair of enterprise AR glasses.
 At a whopping FIVE grand, they should be epic.
 They seem quite a good at first glance, but they are not perfect.

-Again, another semi-tethered device.
+And again, another semi-tethered device.
 I don’t love this.
-It might be OK for many work scenarios, but I don’t like the idea of work glasses (or any glasses for that matter) having a cable…
+It might be OK for many work scenarios, but I don’t like the idea of work glasses (or any glasses for that matter) having a cable.

 The Epson BT-300 is yet another device that is an Android “screen” in front of your face.
 Don’t get me wrong; I don’t mind.
 The Android approach can good!